“There’s power in looking silly and not caring that you do.”-Amy Poehler

 #3 Maude Findlay, Maude

-Maude was married three times, and her relationship with appliance salesman and fourth spouse Walter was argumentative and the origin of her catchphrase “God’ll getcha for that, Walter."
+Maude was married three times, and her relationship with the appliance salesman and fourth spouse, Walter, was argumentative, and the origin of her catchphrase, “God’ll getcha for that, Walter.”
 Maude was a feminist who believed in gender equality and racial equality.
 Other members of the Findlay household included her two grown children and a series of housekeepers.
 Maude would butt heads with her Republican neighbor, Dr. Arthur Harmon.